 Strengthening our efforts

 Any workplace fatality is unacceptable.
 We have therefore intensified our efforts to manage traffic-related risk by adding more safety requirements to vehicles used by those working for Ericsson as well as emphasizing proper driver safety equipment and providing more training for drivers of motorcycles and cars.
 Particular effort is being focused on countries where we have significant operations that could present a high risk to health and safety, and where the largest number of traffic-related incidents occur.
-Since 98% of major incidents occur with contractors the focus on improving OHS in the supply chain is key.
-We follow up to ensure that measures implemented are effective.

 Targeting high-risk situations

 We scaled up training on motorcycle safety, as many people working for Ericsson, especially in developing countries, use motorcycles to perform their duties.
 For example, more than 90% of the motorcycle drivers in India, who patrol the fiber networks and often work in a dangerous traffic environment, have been trained in defensive driving techniques.
 This includes techniques for keeping distance, changing lanes, observing speed limits, and using helmets.